nextcloud/documentation/user_manual/pim/contacts.rst

 .. image:: ../images/contact_bottombar.png

    Contact settings icon

 Once you've clicked it, an up arrow button which lets you upload files will be shown:

 .. image:: ../images/contact_uploadbutton.png

    Contact file upload icon

 After choosing an addressbook to import into, click on the arrow.
 The upload window will be opened and let you choose your files.
 You can upload the files one by one or upload all of them at one go.

 Let us demonstrate.
 Open the directory in which you store all the files and then do the following Keep pressing CTRL and select the files to upload.
-After you are done just click on the open button
+After you are done just click on the ``Open`` button.
 After the upload it should look something like this in which all the names and contacts will be sorted alphabetically

 .. image:: ../images/contact_vcfpick.jpg

    Picking VCF files

 After upload, the interface will automatically place your contacts into ownCloud.